Parliamentary system: Consensus system

-Election of the head of government
+Appointment of the head of government

 Implementations of the parliamentary system can also differ as to how the prime minister and government are appointed and whether the government needs the explicit approval of the parliament, rather than just the absence of its disapproval.
-Some countries such as India also require the prime minister to be a member of the legislature, though in other countries this only exists as a convention.
+While most parliamentary systems such as India require the prime minister and other ministers to be a member of the legislature, in other countries like Canada and the United Kingdom this only exists as a convention, some other countries including Norway, Sweden and the Benelux countries require a sitting member of the legislature to resign such positions upon being appointed to the executive.